woa-msmnile/SansungTabS6-TypeC_Pmic/README.md

 * This driver is designed for the Smaung SM5705 Fuel Gauges found in the Samsung Galaxy Tab S6 LTE/WIFI.
 * This driver enables Windows to get information about battery packs used in Samsung Galaxy Tab S6 LTE/WIFI.
 It does not provide charging capabilities.
 * **The driver still has many battery functions that have not been implemented yet, please note!**
+## Future plans
+* Because the USB and charging parts of Samsung Galaxy Tab S6 (WIFI) do not use PM8150B, we plan to modify the driver to control multiple I2C devices for better coordination.
 ## ACPI Sample

 ```asl